EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer2/Readme.txt

 18) In postman make a Post query, but rather than using the 'raw' option under the 'Body' tab like before, we're going to switch to the 'form-data' option and add Key/value pairs for Title, Language, Duration.
 Then add a key for the Image Property where you change the type from text to file.
 Then you can select a file from the file system.
-    THen click the Send button in postman, and verify that the record was added to the database, and furthermore that the image was added to the storage account on Azure.
+    Notice that the key/value pairs get added to the url-field after a question mark.
+It is even possible to write the parameters directly in the url rather than using the form.
+Finally click the Send button in postman, and verify that the record was added to the database, and furthermore that the image was added to the storage account on Azure.
+    Well .. not really - apparently this is only when making a Get request, not for Post requests.
 19) Refactor the code, so we let the Post method call a general purpose method

 Now, we're having fun with Validation